 When you choose a suitable IOC container, ensure that you include the correct support DLLs in the bin directory alongside the DLLs installed for the container.

 Depending on your container, ensure that you also copy the following DLL files into the /bin folder:

 Configure Sitecore to work with Solr

-The following Solr settings are in the
+The following Solr specific settings can be found in the

 - Specifying a Solr Service Address